 How To Bet On Boxing Online

-3. Place Your Bets – Now that you have money in your account go ahead and place your bets!
-Head to the ‘Boxing’ section of the sportsbook, select the odds of the fighter you want to bet on, enter your wager amount on the Bet Slip, and click ‘Place Bet’ to lock in your wager.
+3. Place Your Boxing Bets – Click ‘Sports’ from the top menu, open the ‘Boxing’ drop down and select ‘Bouts’ to see the upcoming fight odds.
+Select the odds for the fighter you want to bet on, enter your wager amount on the Bet Slip, and click ‘Place Bet’ to lock it in.
+For props like method of victory and round betting, select ‘Boxing Props’ under the Boxing menu.

 Types of Boxing Bets